 Life Insurance and Alcoholism

 Insurance companies are keenly interested in how much alcohol an individual consumes.
 There is often a series of questions relating to this on the life insurance application.
-One of the main reasons they are concerned about this is because of the effects that alcohol abuse can have on the human body.
+One of the main reasons they are concerned about this is the effects that alcohol abuse can have on the human body.
 Which often can be the cause of cirrhosis.
 So even if an individual declares that they do not have any current health issues, there is still a concern for the future by the Insurance Provider.

 Some insurance applicants will not be truthful about their alcohol consumption.
 But the insurance companies have ways of finding out if there are indications of alcohol abuse.
 They may do this by;